charansai0/EXP-2/README.md

 Illustrates how to perform time series analysis and decomposition on the monthly average temperature of a city/country and for airline passengers.

 ## ALGORITHM:
-STEP 1: Import the required packages like pandas and numpy STEP 2: Read the data using the pandas
+### STEP 1: Import the required packages like pandas and numpy
+### STEP 2: Read the data using the pandas
-STEP 3: Perform the decomposition process for the required data.
+### 3: Perform the decomposition process for the required data.
-STEP 4: Plot the data according to need, either seasonal_decomposition or trend plot.
+### STEP 4: Plot the data according to need, either seasonal_decomposition or trend plot.
-STEP 5: Display the overall results.
+### STEP 5: Display the overall results.

 ## PROGRAM:
 ```